wendyverdonk93/docs/content/payment-methods/billing-suite/klarna/integration-and-testing.md

 To integrate Klarna using our API, see API Reference - [Klarna](/api/#klarna).

+For questions about your Klarna integration and the connection with MultiSafepay Control, email the Integration Team at <integration@multisafepay.com>

 {{< details title="View credentials and testing process" >}}

 Test credentials: